Dr-42/MedNotes/Misc.md

 	- 2nd line agent for HER-2 neu poitive Breast Ca
 - Geftinib
 	- Used for **adenocarcinoma lung** in non-smoker females

+# Doppler is IOC for
+- POrtal HTN
+- Tersticular torsion
+- Varicocele

+# Duplex is IOC for
+- Varicose vein
+- DVT